We have many perfect destinations for your adventure travel, whatever your needs

 Set among windswept plains and looking across the Straits of Magellan to Porvenir and Tierra del Fuego, Punta Arenas feels close to the end of the world.
 In reality it's not that far away.
 This is Chile's southernmost city and it has plenty of interesting history.
 Over the years it has attracted explorers, ranchers and even fortune-seekers, as it was was once an important stop along the Californian gold rush route.
 In recent years it has become a base for the Chilean Navy and with oil and gas discovered offshore and the growth in adventure tourism, the city is going from strength to strength.

-It's well worth visiting the hill-side cemetery to see the crypts of the city's leading citizens, and don't miss the chance to sample the seafood, some of the finest in the country.
+Tonight don't miss the chance to sample seafood, some of the finest in the country.

-Did we mention we have some travel days on this trip?
-On day 11 we hit the road for one last (but not least) journey.
-A whopping 12-hour bus ride takes us back to Argentina and to the southernmost city in the world, Ushuaia.
+Did we mention we have some long travel days on this trip?
+On day 11 we hit the road for one last time - a whopping 12-hour bus ride takes us back to Argentina and to the southernmost city in the world, Ushuaia.
 Needless to say you will need to arm yourself with your favourite book, your music player, drinks and snacks.

 This is the gateway to Parque Nacional Tierra del Fuego, Argentina's only coastal park.
 We cruise the Beagle Channel (named after Charles Darwin's expedition ship) and observe marine wildlife along the park's small islands and inlets.
 We have some time to visit Ushuaia's museums before returning to Buenos Aires.

-In Ushuaia you will take an included morning boat trip on the Beagle Channel.
+On day 12 you will take an included boat morning trip on the Beagle Channel.

-The afternoon and the following day are free for you to explore Ushuaia.
-(B)
+The afternoon of day 12 and day 13 are free for you to explore Ushuaia.

-Today you return to Buenos Aires for a final night out.
-Please note that while we intend to return to Buenos Aires in the early hours of the afternoon, airline schedules in Argentina are known for changing without much notice, meaning that we can potentially arrive in Buenos Aires as late as 11pm.
-Hotel – 1 night (B)
+On day 14 you return to Buenos Aires for a final night out.
+Please note that while we intend to return to Buenos Aires in the early hours of the afternoon, airline schedules in Argentina are known for changing without much notice, meaning that we can potentially arrive in Buenos Aires as late as 11pm on day 14.